 Mergekit lets engineers build candidate checkpoints without a new gradient-training run.
 Iterate over parameters such as retained density and task weights only against a defined evaluation suite.

-The diagram below shows the iterative validation loop you should run after every merge: evaluate each target slice, compare it to declared gates and source baselines, and retune or reject any candidate that misses a critical threshold.
+Run an iterative validation loop after every merge: evaluate each target slice, compare it to declared gates and source baselines, and retune or reject any candidate that misses a critical threshold.

 An aggregate score is useful for ranking candidates, but a release decision should fail on any critical threshold miss: